 15. Harness the power of social stories

-Facebook and Instagram allow you to share live-streaming videos and short-form videos (stories), which allow you to speak to followers in real-time (or same day), and share interesting parts of your day.
+Facebook and Instagram Stories allow you to speak to followers in real-time (or same day), and share interesting parts of your day.

-So, take your followers on a virtual property tour, giving them exclusive access to new properties and offer ‘behind the scenes’ insight.
+So, take your followers on a virtual property tour, giving them exclusive access to new properties and offer ‘behind the scenes’ insight that often only real estate agents see.

-This, in turn, will make your business look more authentic, as well as setting you apart from the competition.
+This, in turn, will make your business look more authentic, set you apart from other realtors, and help you build your brand.
 When it’s time for your followers to buy or sell a property, you’re more likely to be at the top of their list!

 To reach more eyes, sponsor the stories so new eyeballs (and prospective clients) see it.